Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 John Lennon – 1969 interview – Quoted in beatlesebooks.com

-While John, George and Ringo were working on “I Want You (She’s So Heavy)“, Paul was alone in Studio Three to overdub some lead guitar and tambourine onto “Oh!
-Darling“.
+From 5:30 pm to 9:45 pm, while John Lennon, George Harrison and Ringo Starr were working on “I Want You (She’s So Heavy),” Paul McCartney was alone in Studio Three, overdubbing lead guitar and tambourine onto “Oh!
+Darling.”
+The final overdubs for the track would be completed on August 11.

 Ryan and Kehew note that the guitar and tambourine superimposition recorded for Oh!
 Darling in this session were not used in the final remix of the song, however, audio evidence indicates that the guitar does make an appearance at the very opening chord of the song.